browser-network/database/README.md

 // Clear the local Storage.
 Note that if you're still connected to others on the network,
 // your storage will rapidly begin to repopulate. db.clear()

+// Block an address.
+This will prevent the db from storing or transfering state from that address.
+// It'll also remove what state of that address is currently saved. db.deny(address)

+// Allow an address after having blocked it.
+Once this is called, the state for that person, if it's
+// still present on the network, will come streaming back in. db.allow(address)
 ```

 ### Allow/deny lists